Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: A verification theorem

 \subsection{The quasi-variational inequality problem}

-We now introduce the differential problem that should be satisfied by the value functions of our games: this will be key for stating the verification theorem in the next section.
+We now introduce the differential problem that should be satisfied by the payoff functions of some Nash equilibrium in our games: this will be key for stating the verification theorem in the next section.

 Let us consider an impulse game as in Section \ref{sec:stochImpGame}.
-Assume that the corresponding value functions $V_1,V_2$ are defined for each $x \in S$ and that for $i \in\{1,2\}$ there exists a (unique) function $\delta_i$ from $S$ to $Z_i$ such that
+Assume that at some Nash equilibrium the payoff functions $V_1,V_2$ are defined for each $x \in \overline S$ (compare Remark \ref{RemBdr}, while for all the operators introduced in this section it is enough to consider the open set $S$).
+Also assume that for $i \in\{1,2\}$ there exists a { unique, finite, measurable} function $\delta_i$ from $S$ to $Z_i$ such that

 for each $x \in S$.
 We define the four intervention operators by

 for $x \in S$ and $i,j \!\in\!\{1,2\}$, with $i \!\neq\! j$.
 Notice that $\mm_i V_i (\cdot) \!=\! \max_\delta \{ V_i ( \Gamma^i (\cdot,\delta) ) + \phi_i (\cdot,\delta) \}$.